Is It Worth It To Refinance A Student Loan?

 It is free to do and will not adversely affect your credit score.
 Plus, you should have a good idea of what your credit score is at all times, and Credit Sesame does an excellent job of telling you when it has changed.

 It’s good to have a site like Credit Sesame, too, since it allows you to keep an eye on your credit history just in case someone steals your identity or charges something you did not buy using your credit cards.

 Employment Income Information

-You have to state know how much income you are bringing in annually to apply, so have a pay stub or tax return handy if you do not know this number off hand.
+You must state how much income you bring in annually to apply, so have a pay stub or tax return handy if you do not know this number.

 College Graduation Information

 If you are still in college, the odds of qualifying for student loan refinancing are slim to none.
 So make sure you have your college graduation dates handy.
 If you are a parent who took out loans to help your children go to college, you may consider refinancing Parent PLUS loans.

 Your current loan information is probably one of the most important things to know since you need to know how to improve your situation.
 For example, if you are already paying a 2.00% interest rate for your student loans (lucky you if this is the case), then chances are that getting a lower rate than you are already paying may not be of much use to you.
 So get an understanding of how much more you owe and what is your current interest rate before applying.